Maruti Brezza vs Fronx: 6 Key Differences Detailed | CarDekho.com

 Rs 8 lakh (expected ex-showroom) onwards

 While the prices for the Fronx are not out yet, we expect them to start from Rs 8 lakh (ex-showroom) onwards.
-That would put it on very similar pricing to the Brezza but it will likely be more affordable at the top end of the price range.
+That would put it on the same plane as the Brezza with regard to prices, but its top trims will likely be more affordable than the Brezza’s top trims.

 Check out more Auto Expo 2023 content here

-The Fronx will be a Nexa offering while the Brezza is an Arena product.
-It will offer buyers a new choice, in the form of a crossover SUV, filling the gap between the premium hatchback and a subcompact SUV.
+The Fronx will be a NEXA offering while the Brezza is an Arena product.
+It will offer buyers a new choice in the form of a crossover SUV and fill the gap between the premium hatchback, the Baleno and the Brezza subcompact SUV.
 Let us know what you think about the Fronx in the comment section below.

 Read More on : Brezza on road price